 Removal from the Nedbank and other lender panels: Why they do it and how to get reinstated

-• Your practice fails to meet the criteria to remain on the Nedbank conveyancing panel
+• Your law firm fails to meet the criteria to remain on the Nedbank conveyancing panel

-• Recurring delays in post completion requirements set by Nedbank
+• Recurring delays in post completion requirements on behalf of Nedbank

 Top Tip: The best way to avoid the hassle of seeking Nedbank panel reinstatement is to ensure that your firm is not removed off of the Nedbank conveyancing panel in the first place.